-to capture more turtles than vessels with fully cluding but not limited to:

-TED ANGLE 58 to < 61 degrees

-BAR SPACING Bent bar -6 " to < 8 "

-WEBBING Holes/gaps in TED netting greater than 4"

-FLAP NETTING

-FLOTATION Undersized floats on bottom shooting TEDs

-DOL JBLE COVER (DC) OPENING
+DOU BLE COVER (DC) OPENING

 1 Forward Cut 16" to < 19"

-2 Flap attachment > 36" TT
+2 Flap attachment > 36" 7

-3 OVERLAP > 16" to < 18" II
+3 OVERLAP > 16" to < 18" 7

-4 Leading Edge 52" to < 54"
+4 Leading Edge Cut 52" to < 54" 7

-Cut

 71" OPENING

-1 Forward Cut 16" to < 18"
+1 Forward Cut 16" to < 18" 7

 2 Flap length > 36" beyond posterior edge of grid

 3 Flap attachment > 12" beyond posterior edge of grid

-4 Leading edge 52" to < 54"
+4 Leading edge cut 52" to < 54"

-cut

-5 Escape 44" to < 64"
+5 Escape Opening 44" to < 64"

-Opening

-44" INSHORE OPENING
+4 4" INSHORE OPENING

 5 Escape Opening 34" to < 42" Horizontally 10" to < 15" Vertically

-Discrepancies likely but not limited to: to capture most turtles encountered, including
+Discrepancies likely to captal limited to: ure most turtles encountered, including but not

-TED ANGLE BAR SPACING 61 to < 71 degrees Bent Bar - 8" or more; Missing Bar
+TED ANGLE 61 to < 71 degrees 7

+BAR SPACING Bent Bar 7" or more; Missing Bar -

 FLOTATION Insufficient number of floats on bottom shooting TEDs

-DOU JBLE COVER (DC) OPENING III
+DOU BLE COVER (DC) OPENING III

-1 Forward Cut <16"
+1 Forward Cut < 16" 7

-3 OVERLAP 18" to < 20"
+3 OVERLAP 18" to < 20" 7

-4 Leading Edge Cut < 52"
+4 Leading Edge Cut < 52" 7

 71" OPENING

-1 Forward Cut < 16"
+1 Forward Cut < 16" 7

-4 Leading edge < 52"
+4 Leading edge cut < 52" 7

-cut

-5 Escape 18" to <44"
+5 Escape Opening 18" to < 44"

-Opening

-44" INSHORE OPENING
+44" IN ISHORE OPENING

 5 Escape Opening 24" to < 34"Horizontally 4" to < 10" Vertically

+Discrepancies likely to capture al to: l turtles encountered , including but not limited

+No TEDS installed

-but not limited to: NO TEDS INSTAL TEDs FASTENED S SHUT by any means (e.g. sewn, reeved,
+TEDs fastened shut by any mean s (e.g., sewn, reeved, positioning of floats, etc.)

-positioning of floats , etc)
+TED ANGLE ≥71 degrees

-TED ANGLE FLOTATION 71 degrees or greater No floats on bottom shooting TEDs
+FLOTATION No floats on bottom shooting TEDs

-DOL JBLE COVER (DC) OPENING IV
+DOUBLE ( COVER (DC) OPENING IV

-3 OVERLAP 20" or greater
+3 OVERLAP ≥ 20"

 71" OPENING

 5 Escape Opening < 18"

-44" INSHORE OPENING
+44" IN ISHORE OPENING

-5 Escape Opening < 24" Horizontal < 4" vertically
+5 Escape Opening < 24" Horizontal < 4" Vertically

-Marine Mammal Protection Act Schedule of Offenses
+Marine Mammal Protection Act Schedule

-VIOLATION LEVEL TAKING VIOLATIONS Take by unauthorized capture of a marine mammal from the wild for the purpose of unauthorized rehabilitation. Ι Harass or Collect Parts of a Marine Mammal, or attempt to do so.
+VIOLATION LEVEL TAKING VIOLATIONS Take by unauthorized capture of a marine mammal from the wild for the purpose of unauthorized rehabilitation.
+I Harass or Collect Parts of a Marine Mammal, or attempt to do so.
 II Feed, Harm, Hunt, or Capture of a Marine Mammal, or attempt to do so.
-III Killing of a Marine Mammal, or attempt to do so.
-IV TRANSPORTATION AND TRANSACTION VIOLATIONS Unauthorized importation of marine mammal parts or products (non- commercial imports/personal use); Unauthorized sale, purchase, and/or transport of marine mammal parts or Failing to register any bones, teeth or ivory of any dead marine mammal collected from a beach or from land within 1/4 of a mile of ocean.
-The term ocean includes bays and estuaries. Ι Violations related to illegal importation, exportation, transportation, selling, possessing, or purchasing;Violations related to illegal importation, purchasing, possession, landing, transport, or sale of tuna, and violations related to record keeping, reporting, or FCO requirements.
-III COMMERCIAL FISHERIES VIOLATIONS Failure to register (i.e., fishing without authorization);Failure to display annual sticker/decal, fail to carry certificate on board, or failure to file annual report;Failure to report taking of a marine mammal.
-II Assaulting an observer, failure to take observer or impeding, intimidating, impairing, or interfering with an observer or observations; Providing false information; Commercial whaling.
-IV
+III Kill a Marine Mammal, or attempt to do so.
+IV TRANSPORTATION AND TRANSACTION VIOLATIONS Unauthorized importation of marine mammal parts or products (non-commercial imports/personal use); Unauthorized sale, purchase, and/or transport of marine mammal parts or products (non-commercial sales); Failing to register any bones, teeth or ivory of any dead marine mammal collected from a beach or from land within 1/4 of a mile of ocean.
+The term ocean includes bays and estuaries.
+I Violations related to illegal importation, exportation, transportation, selling, possessing, or purchasing; Violations related to illegal importation, purchasing, possession, landing, transport, or sale of tuna, and violations related to recordkeeping, reporting, or FCO requirements.
+III COMMERCIAL FISHERIES VIOLATIONS Failure to register (i.e., fishing without authorization); Failure to display annual sticker/decal, fail to carry certificate on board, or failure to file annual report; II